 Not an easy task – and still achieved only 50% of the time for Monster knows without a doubt when Sunday evening draws near.
 Nothing we can do will persuade him to enter the house.

 Monster still leads us a dance when we have to get the vet.
 He is not well now.
-He has got injured in a fight and has got a touch of mange.
+He has got injured in a fight and has a touch of mange.
 I look at him and say “Mon will you let me get the vet?”
-But unless we have a couple of pairs of strong hands and prepare ourselves for days, it is going to be really difficult.
+But unless we have a many pairs of strong hands and prepare ourselves for days, it is going to be really difficult.
 He hates the vet or even mention of the name.
 We have to resort to code language like “Canine caretaker” or speak in Sinhalese (the local language which he does not understand !) for on countless occasions, the vet has turned up, after we have secured Monster indoors, but has not been able to treat him.
 Somehow, Monster manages to escape.
 Once we had the whole neighbourhood looking for him because the Vet had drawn the injection.
 We ended up paying for treatment not administered.

 But Monster is a strong dog.

 I think with wonder and undiluted thanks of the day that I ran over him.
 Yes, I who loved him so, ran over him.